ChristianNguyendinh/cs-upper-level-registration-stats/README.md

 --------------------------

 ### TODO:
-prepared statements
 Where do i put this damn legend
 remove depenencies on bootstrap - only button and font styles i believe